MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab3/EdX212x-Lab3.md

 Once you have completed the videos and other course material for Module 3, you can continue with this lab.

 In this lab we have an application called PartsUnlimited.
-We want to set up Visual Studio Team Services to be able continuously integrate code into the master branch of code.
+We want to set up Visual Studio Team Services (VSTS) to be able continuously integrate code into the master branch of code.
 This means that whenever code is committed and pushed to the master branch, we want to ensure that it integrates into our code correctly to get fast feedback.
 To do so, we are going to be setting up a Continuous Integration build (CI) that